-It’s pretty obvious but buying plastic drink bottles is bad for the environment and your bank account.
+It’s pretty obvious, but buying plastic drink bottles is bad for the environment and your bank account.
 According to plastic recycling charity Recoup Recycling, the UK uses 36 million plastic bottles everyday – that’s a significant amount of avoidable waste!
 Think how much unnecessary landfill space that takes up over a month, or even a year.

 If the supermarket meal deal is too tempting on your lunch break, consider choosing a can of drink rather than a plastic bottle.
 Neither is ideal for the planet, but cans take less energy to recycle and tend to be have a higher percentage of recycled content.
 This switch won’t cost you any more or less, so you might as well make it!

 The same also applies to using your own coffee cup – when Covid-19 hygiene measures allow.
 Many cafes offer a discount for bringing your own cup.
 It may only be 25p, but that adds up to £65 a year if you have a coffee 5 days a week.

 When it comes to sustainability tips, this one is a must, as it also reduces waste, which helps the planet too!

 Turn appliances off

-Electricity bills are one of the top expenditures for households, after rent or mortgage payments.
-This year – with us all stuck at home more than normal – they will take an even bigger chunk of our paycheques.
+Electricity bills are one of the top expenditures for households, usually after rent or mortgage payments.
+For the past 18 months – with us all stuck at home more than normal – these bills have taken an even bigger chunk of our paycheques.
 With remote working looking set to continue, this will keep being a problem going forward.

 You should also turn off appliances rather than leaving them on standby when you’re not using them.
 According to Uswitch, UK households waste £227 million a year just by leaving appliances by standby.
 That’s the equivalent of £80 per household.